Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Log MMP containing log abundant log canonical pairs

 satisfies the following properties. \begin{itemize} \item If we define $\lambda_{i}={\rm inf}\set{\mu \in \mathbb{R}_{\geq0} \!|\!
 K_{X_{i}}+\Delta_{i}+\mu A_{i}\text{\rm \, is nef over }Z}$, where $A_{i}$ is the birational transform of $A$ on $X_{i}$, then ${\rm lim}_{i\to\infty}\lambda_{i}=0$, and \item there are infinitely many $i$ such that $(X_{i},\Delta_{i})$ is log abundant over $Z$. \end{itemize} \end{thm}

-\begin{proof} We prove the theorem by induction on dimension of $X$.
-Let $(X,\Delta)$ and $A$ be as in Theorem \ref{thm--main-logabundant}, and assume Theorem \ref{thm--main-logabundant} for all lc pairs of dimension less than ${\rm dim}X$.
-Suppose by contradiction that there is an infinite sequence of steps of a $(K_{X}+\Delta)$-MMP over $Z$ with scaling of $A$
+\begin{proof} We prove the theorem by induction on ${\rm dim}\,X$.
+Let $\pi\colon X \to Z$, $(X,\Delta)$, and $A$ be as in Theorem \ref{thm--main-logabundant}, and assume Theorem \ref{thm--main-logabundant} for all lc pairs whose dimensions are less than ${\rm dim}\,X$.
+Suppose by contradiction that there exists an infinite sequence of steps of a $(K_{X}+\Delta)$-MMP over $Z$ with scaling of $A$

 satisfying the two properties of Theorem \ref{thm--main-logabundant}.
-Since the two properties of Theorem \ref{thm--main-logabundant} are preserved after replacing each $(X_{i},\Delta_{i})$ with a $\mathbb{Q}$-factorial dlt model, by lifting this log MMP (\cite[Remark 2.9]{birkar-flip}), we may assume that $(X_{i},\Delta_{i})$ are $\mathbb{Q}$-factorial dlt.
-By using the negativity lemma, we see that $K_{X}+\Delta+\lambda_{i}A$ is pseudo-effective over $Z$ for all $i$.
-Therefore, the divisor $K_{X}+\Delta$ is pseudo-effective over $Z$.
+The two properties of Theorem \ref{thm--main-logabundant} are preserved after lifting the log MMP as in \cite[Remark 2.9]{birkar-flip} (see Remark \ref{rem--div} (\ref{rem--div-(2)}) for the preservation of the property of being log abundant over $Z$).
+Note that the argument in \cite[Remark 2.9]{birkar-flip} shows that we can apply \cite[Remark 2.9]{birkar-flip} even if a log MMP does not necessarily contain only flips.
+Thus, by applying \cite[Remark 2.9]{birkar-flip} to this log MMP, we may assume that all $(X_{i},\Delta_{i})$ are $\mathbb{Q}$-factorial dlt.
+By the negativity lemma, $K_{X}+\Delta+\lambda_{i}A$ is pseudo-effective over $Z$ for all $i$.
+Therefore, $K_{X}+\Delta$ is pseudo-effective over $Z$.

-In the rest of the proof, we will prove that $(X,\Delta)$ has a log minimal model over $Z$, then we will get a contradiction.
+In the rest of the proof, we will prove that $(X,\Delta)$ has a log minimal model over $Z$, and thus we will get a contradiction (\cite[Theorem 4.1 (iii)]{birkar-flip}).

-\begin{step2} In this step, we prove that non-isomorphic locus of the $(K_{X}+\Delta)$-MMP does not intersect the birational transform of $\llcorner \Delta \lrcorner$ after finitely many steps.
+\begin{step2} In this step, we prove that the non-isomorphic locus of the $(K_{X}+\Delta)$-MMP does not intersect the birational transform of $\llcorner \Delta \lrcorner$ after finitely many steps.